Our Top Tips for running a marathon for the first time

-If you’re reading this perhaps you are midway through a training plan and wondering what the big day will be like and ‘can I run a marathon?’
-Fear not, if you’ve done the training you can absolutely do the day.
+Hello and welcome to the great adventure of marathon running.
+You are in the very small number of people brave enough to take this challenge on – so let’s start with huge congratulations.
+If you’re here and reading this perhaps you’re midway through a training plan and wondering what the big day will be like.
+You might be starting to worry – ‘can I really run a marathon?’
+Be assured it is very normal to start worrying about this.
+You are not alone.
+Fear not, if you’ve done the training you can absolutely do the marathon day itself.

 Running a marathon for the first time

-If you have been training we are here to help you know what to expect and we’ve gathered some helpful information for the day itself – all the things we wish we’d known for running a marathon for the first time and tips for finishing a marathon!
+If this is your first marathon then we are here to help demystify both your training and the race day itself – compiling all the things we wish we’d known for running a marathon for the first time and tips for finishing a marathon.
+Whether you are chasing a time, or just aiming to finish, there will be advice here to help.

 How hard is it to train for a marathon?